qgis/QGIS-Documentation/docs/user_manual/working_with_vector/expression_help/Record_and_Attributes.rst

 sqlite_fetch_and_increment
 ..........................

+Manage autoincrementing values in sqlite databases.

+SQlite default values can only be applied on insert and not prefetched.

+This makes it impossible to acquire an incremented primary key via AUTO_INCREMENT before creating the row in the database.
+Sidenote: with postgres, this works via the option *evaluate default values*.

+When adding new features with relations, it is really nice to be able to already add children for a parent, while the parents form is still open and hence the parent feature uncommitted.

+To get around this limitation, this function can be used to manage sequence values in a separate table on sqlite based formats like gpkg.

+The sequence table will be filtered for a sequence id (filter_attribute and filter_value) and the current value of the id_field will be incremented by 1 and the incremented value returned.

+If additional columns require values to be specified, the default_value map can be used for this purpose.

+**Note**

-Manage autoincrementing values in sqlite databases.<p>SQlite default values can only be applied on insert and not prefetched.</p><p>This makes it impossible to acquire an incremented primary key via AUTO_INCREMENT before creating the row in the database.
-Sidenote: with postgres, this works via the option <i>evaluate default values</i>.</p><p>When adding new features with relations, it is really nice to be able to already add children for a parent, while the parents form is still open and hence the parent feature uncommitted.</p><p>To get around this limitation, this function can be used to manage sequence values in a separate table on sqlite based formats like gpkg.</p><p>The sequence table will be filtered for a sequence id (filter_attribute and filter_value) and the current value of the id_field will be incremented by 1 and the incremented value returned.</p><p>If additional columns require values to be specified, the default_value map can be used for this purpose.</p><p><b>Note</b><br/>This function modifies the target sqlite table.
-It is intended for usage with default value configurations for attributes.</p><p>When the database parameter is a layer and the layer is in transaction mode, the value will only be retrieved once during the lifetime of a transaction and cached and incremented.
-This makes it unsafe to work on the same database from several processes in parallel.</p>
+This function modifies the target sqlite table.
+It is intended for usage with default value configurations for attributes.

+When the database parameter is a layer and the layer is in transaction mode, the value will only be retrieved once during the lifetime of a transaction and cached and incremented.
+This makes it unsafe to work on the same database from several processes in parallel.

 .. list-table::
    :widths: 15 85